Internal Wireless Penetration Testing

 Project Plan: Prior to testing, HALOCK will develop a project plan detailing the specific plan, timing, and related considerations.
 This ensure all parties know what to expect throughout the execution of testing and reporting.

-Penetration Test Report: The complete results of the penetration test are documented in our content rich report which includes the background, summary of findings, detailed findings, scope and methodology, and supplemental content for context and reference.
+Penetration Test Report: The complete penetration testing results are documented in our content rich report which includes the background, summary of findings, detailed findings, scope and methodology, and supplemental content for context and reference.
 Samples available upon request.

 - Background: An introduction of the general purpose, scope, methodology, and timing of the penetration test.